input-output-hk/mallet/README.md

 Second, there is a video, [Getting Started with Mallet](https://www.youtube.com/watch?v=Tp4Z0RbjSa8).

-Once you have Node.js installed, clone the [Mallet repository](https://github.com/input-output-hk/mallet) and install it with npm.
-Then, from the main directory run:
+Once you have Node.js installed, run:

 ```
-$ npm install
+$ npm install -g @iohk/mallet
 ```

 This will download and install all the dependencies.

 ## Running the command line interface

-Type the following to see Mallet's help file:
+Type the following to see Mallet's usage help:

 ```
-$ ./mallet --help
+$ mallet --help
 ```

 Running Mallet with proper arguments will open a Node.js REPL session with the Mallet commands available.

 ```
-./mallet iele
+mallet iele
 ```

 Everything has to be valid JavaScript: